awsdocs/amazon-eks-user-guide/doc_source/iam-roles-for-service-accounts.md

 Enable IAM roles for service accounts by completing the following procedures:

-1. [Creating an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md) – You only complete this procedure once for each cluster\.
+1. [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md) – You only complete this procedure once for each cluster\.
 **Note**
 If you enable the EKS VPC endpoint, the EKS OIDC service endpoint can't be accessed from inside that VPC\.
 Consequently, your operations such as creating an OIDC provider with `eksctl` in the VPC will not work and will result in a timeout when attempting to request `https://oidc.eks.region.amazonaws.com`\.
 An example error message follows: